Sindhumahesh/Tournament-Results/README.md

 DESCRIPTION:

-In this project, you’ll be writing a Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament.
+In this project, we will be writing a Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament.

 The game tournament will use the Swiss system for pairing up players in each round: players are not eliminated,